 One of the benefits of renting a house is the lack of maintenance and repair expenditures.
 This indicates that the landlord is solely responsible for all care, improvement, and repair when you rent a home.

-Homeowners, on the other hand, are responsible for all house repair, upkeep, and renovation expenditures.
+Homeowners, on the other hand, are responsible for all house repairs, upkeep, and renovation expenditures.
 It may become highly expensive depending on the severity of the activity (and when many jobs appear at the same time) (and when numerous tasks arise concurrently).

 - Access to Amenities